 Current Research Interests

 Dr. Mary Jo Gilmer earned her PhD in nursing at the University of North Carolina-Chapel Hill.
 Prior to that, she worked as a Clinical Nurse Specialist in Pediatric Cardiovascular surgery and received a Commonwealth Fund Fellowship to pursue her MBA at Queens University.
 Dr. Gilmer has received numerous awards for her research and teaching expertise and has been a leader in several international health care projects in Belize, Uganda, China, Italy and Ecuador.
-She has recently focused on enhancing care of children with life-threatening conditions through establishment of a core palliative care service at Vanderbilt Children's Hospital.
+Her focus is enhancing care of children with life-threatening conditions through establishment of a core palliative care service at Vanderbilt Children's Hospital.
 Currently she is Director of the Pediatric Palliative Care Research Team.
 Research interests include parent-sibling bereavement, parent-child communication, and interventions to reduce suffering in children with cancer.

 Cancer kills more children than any other disease, but the impact of a child's death on families is understudied.
 Bereaved families may be at risk for numerous psychosocial difficulties, which can persist for years.
 Others may experience new competencies and personal growth (e.g., maturity, compassion) after the initial grieving period.
 A variety of risk and resistance factors (e.g., age, coping skills, social support) may affect outcomes, but little is known about what ameliorates difficulties and what promotes resilience.
 A primary problem has been a lack of well-designed research on the topic.
 The long-term goal of Dr. Gilmer's area of research is to reduce the suffering and morbidity of families affected by cancer and the loss of a child through controlled, longitudinal research on the psychosocial outcomes of these families.
 One objective of the research is to differentiate subgroups of siblings and parents in need of assistance and to identify modifiable factors associated with adjustment.